SME IPO

 BSE SME Platform

-• Post-issue paid-up capital not exceeding Rs25 crore
+• Post-issue paid-up capital not exceeding Rs 25 crore

-• Operating profit (EBITDA) in 2 of the last 3 FYs
+• Operating profit (EBITDA) of at least Rs 1 crore in at least 2 of the last 3 financial years

-• Track record of at least 3 years
+• Track record of at least 3 years (company or promoter)

 NSE Emerge